At least 20 killed, 165 wounded after tsunami hits Indonesia

 "The tide rose to the surface and dragged all the people on site," the statement said.
 "Unfortunately, when the current receded, our members were unable to save themselves while some did not find a place to hold on."

-Disaster agency spokesman Sutopo Purwo Nugroho said 222 deaths had been confirmed and at least 843 people were injured.
+Disaster agency spokesman Sutopo Purwo Nugroho said Monday morning that 281 deaths had been confirmed and at least 1,016 people were injured.

 The worst-affected area was the Pandeglang region of Java's Banten province, which encompasses Ujung Kulon National Park and popular beaches, the agency said.

-Indonesian President Joko "Jokowi" Widodo expressed his sympathy and ordered government agencies to respond quickly to the disaster.
+Indonesian President Joko "Jokowi" Widodo arrived by helicopter in the disaster area on Monday.
+A day earlier, he expressed his sympathy and ordered government agencies to respond quickly to the disaster.

 "My deep condolences to the victims in Banten and Lumpung provinces," he said.
 "Hopefully, those who are left have patience."